dotnet/docs/docs/cli-preview3/tools/dotnet-publish.md

 `--version-suffix [VERSION_SUFFIX]`

-Defines what `*` should be replaced with in the version field in the project.json file.
+Defines what `*` should be replaced with in the version field in the project file.

 `-c|--configuration [Debug|Release]`